-Of course, one of your first purchases is likely to be stationary so you can let your guests know when the big event is happening.
+Of course, one of your first purchases is likely to be stationary, so you can let your guests know when the big event is happening.
+Wedding invitations will be the first purchase that those attending your wedding will get to see.
 There’s a whole lot to think about here, such as what design style suits your wedding and how much information you should include.
 But first, let’s talk about the cost.
 Here, we'll take a look at how much wedding invitations tend to cost and, importantly, how you can save yourself some cash.

 Average Cost of Wedding Invitations

 Your wedding invitations set the tone for the entire event—they are the first thing that your guests see and will often give hints at the style and theme of the event.
 Of course, they are also likely to be your first real expense.
 Couples spend an average of $590 on sending out wedding invitations ahead of getting married, according to Statista.
 However, as one expert notes, how much they end up costing you can vary dramatically.